SJTU-ViSYS/M2DGR-plus/README.md

 1. A  rich pool of sensory information including vision, lidar, IMU, GNSS,event, thermal-infrared images and so on
 2. Various scenarios in real-world environments including lifts, streets, rooms, halls and so on.
 3. Our dataset brings great challenge to existing SLAM algorithms including LIO-SAM and ORB-SLAM3.
 If your proposed algorihm outperforms SOTA systems on M2DGR, your paper will be much more convincing and valuable.

-## ABSTRACT:

-We introduce M2DGR: a novel large-scale dataset collected by a ground robot with a full sensor-suite including six fish-eye and one sky-pointing RGB cameras, an infrared camera, an event camera, a Visual-Inertial Sensor (VI-sensor), an inertial measurement unit (IMU), a LiDAR, a consumer-grade Global Navigation Satellite System (GNSS) receiver and a GNSS-IMU navigation system with real-time kinematic (RTK) signals.
-All those sensors were well-calibrated and synchronized, and their data were recorded simultaneously.
-The ground truth trajectories were obtained by the motion capture device, a laser 3D tracker, and an RTK receiver.
-The dataset comprises 36 sequences (about 1TB) captured in diverse scenarios including both indoor and outdoor environments.
-We evaluate state-of-the-art SLAM algorithms on M2DGR.
-Results show that existing solutions perform poorly in some scenarios.
-For the benefit of the research community, we make the dataset and tools public.

-Keywords:Dataset, Multi-model, Multi-scenario,Ground Robot

-## MAIN CONTRIBUTIONS:
-* We collected long-term challenging sequences for ground robots both indoors and outdoors with a complete sensor suite, which includes six surround-view fish-eye cameras, a sky-pointing fish-eye camera, a perspective color camera, an event camera, an infrared camera, a 32-beam LIDAR, two GNSS receivers, and two IMUs.
-To our knowledge, this is the first SLAM dataset focusing on ground robot navigation with such rich sensory information.
-* We recorded trajectories in a few challenging scenarios like lifts, complete darkness, which can easily fail existing localization solutions.
-These situations are commonly faced in ground robot applications, while they are seldom discussed in previous datasets.
-* We launched a comprehensive benchmark for ground robot navigation.
-On this benchmark, we evaluated existing state-of-the-art SLAM algorithms of various designs and analyzed their characteristics and defects individually.